sarthaksadh01/devjam/README.md

 3. **Prevent Tab Changing**

-_To make sure there is no cheating during the challenge, we made sure that learner cannot change the tabs/browser durimg the challenge.
+_To make sure there is no cheating during the challenge, we made sure that learner cannot change the tabs/browser during the challenge.
 Doing so for 5 times will end the test automatically._

 4. **Copy/Paste Disabled**